 Dante: “And now we see the fifth circle of hell.
 Note the acne, the ‘bedhead’ and Monster energy drinks.”

-6th & 7th Graders attend small groups on Sunday mornings during both the 9:30 AM and 11:15 AM services.
+6th & 7th Graders attend small groups on Sunday mornings during both the 9:30 AM and 11:00 AM worship services.
 2018-19 is their Lodestone Year.
 The Middle School years are a time of intense change for parent(s) and for their kids.
 They really aren’t children anymore, yet they aren’t quite teens yet either.
 In the eyes of young teens, parents will be morphing from beloved guides for all things, to imperfect, sometimes even hated, adults who get in the way of freedom and autonomy.
 The parent role needs to evolve from parenting into coaching.
 Each new issue will have to be negotiated.
 The Lodestone curriculum will help navigate these waters by providing opportunities for conversation and dialogue both within the family and with other parents of middle schoolers.

-8th Graders attend their small group at 6:30 PM on Sunday nights.
+8th Graders attend their small group from 6:30 to 8:30 PM on Sunday nights.
 Our oldest middle schoolers participate in Our Whole Lives (O.W.L.) – an inclusive and developmentally appropriate curriculum that addresses sensitive topics that are excluded from many sexuality curricula.
 The proactive goal of the program is to help our youth become sexually healthy people who feel good about themselves and their bodies, remain healthy, and build positive, equitable loving relationships in preparation for their high school years.